 8.13.13.1 General

 The purpose of the E-CID Measurement Failure Indication procedure is for the gNB-DU to notify the gNB-CU that the E-CID measurements previously requested with the E-CID Measurement Initiation procedure can no longer be reported.
+The procedure uses UE-associated signalling.

 8.13.13.2 Successful Operation